 Most cameras today have amazing ISO setting options.
 I suggest starting with 800 ISO and maxing out at 2500 ISO.
 This will vary depending on your camera.

 A wide-angle zoom lens works best.
 F1.4 to f2.8 will offer the best results but 4.0 will work as well with higher ISO’s.

 The trick is to keep your aperture wide open so it can gather the most light possible.

 Fixed prime lenses work, but variable wide lenses rule for any landscape, especially when capturing the Northern Lights!

 When the action starts, you’ll want clear skies for the most part and quickly seek a good landscape to construct your composition.
-As far as moon phases are concerned, total late predawn darkness is best while exploring optimum locations on our workshops.
-But I’ve found waxing or waning crescents great for illuminating foregrounds, especially with the strong foreground features found in Iceland.
+Total late predawn darkness is best while exploring optimum locations on our workshops.
+As far as moon phases are concerned, I’ve found waxing or waning crescents great for illuminating foregrounds, especially with the strong foreground features found in Iceland.

 Enjoy shooting the Aurora!